What Are Safety Objectives in Aviation SMS

 - Train at least 95% of employees on hazard identification.

 These objectives will acutely help you understand whether or not your company is reaching that goal.
 These objectives are also specific and easily measurable.
 In the example above, the hazard identification training objective supports your goal of developing a positive, hazard reporting culture.
 This is a great example that you could easily use in your SMS.
-Hazard identification training could also be used to for another goal to improve safety cultures.
+Hazard identification training could also be used for another goal to improve safety cultures.

 Related Articles on Aviation Hazard Identification